bsbhadwal/bsbhadwal.github.io/_posts/2025-08-12-think-for-yourself-lessons-from-linus.md

 ---
 layout: post
-title: "Think for Yourself — Lessons from a Linus Torvalds Email"
+title: Think for Yourself — Lessons from a Linus Torvalds Email
-date: 2025-08-12
-categories: tech culture programming
 ---

 A few days ago, Linus Torvalds (yes, *that* Linus — the creator of Linux) sent a blunt rejection to a RISC-V patch submission.
 The email was, in classic Linus fashion, politically incorrect, gruff, and brutally honest.